LudovicEspeel/course-object-oriented-programming-with-cpp/docs/d-object-oriented-programming/06-structs/README.md

 }
 ```

 While a bit shorter, this code is a lot less readable.
 The indexes of the array have no real meaning.
-This approach is also very prone to errors and the code that is using the functionality of the function `find_match` is also responsible of deleting the dynamically allocated array of strings allocate by the `find_match` function.
+This approach is also very prone to errors and the code that is using the functionality of the function `findMatch` is also responsible of deleting the dynamically allocated array of strings allocate by the `findMatch` function.